alexdchiu/pirates-booty/journals/Alex.md

 At least one ah-ha! moment that you had during your coding, however small

 Keep your journal in reverse chronological order.
 Always put new entries at the top.
+## July 31, 2022
+* Worked on getting state to update on user profile.
+Filtered form list to have link for workout detail modal to pop up.
+Get # of exercises for a given intensity to show on filter form.

+- There was an issue where on the user profile, the state of the user wasn't being refreshed so even after a user completed a workout, the number of coins was not being updated.
+After trying to play around with the auth component trying to get that to do another call, I ended up adding the getUserData function to the userprofile component and doing it on this component level.
+Not ideal, but it works.
+- Next, I had to add functionality to the workout list view in the filter form to have the workout detail modal pop up.
+This took some time since I had to figure out how to populate a modal with the specific workout that a user clicks on.
+- Lastly, I added some detail to the intensity filter dropdown options where a user could see the # of results for a given intensity level.
+I did this by manipulating the data and looping over the exercises with a counter that incremented for a given target / intensity.

 ## July 27, 2022
 Today I worked on: